 - Mac Mingle (originally Party For The People) my Macworld Expo party.
 I broke the mold by creating the first free, open to all badge-holders party.
 People thought I was crazy when I created this party but I had faith in my fellow Mac users.
 The party turned out to be a huge success.
 (I am no longer producing this party but, happily for the Macintosh community, others copied the idea.)

 - MacDayLA a one-day Mac event (on hold due to the price of gas in LA and my travels).

 - The MacGathering a full-fledged Apple/Macintosh event.
 Custom-designed top-notch seminars & classes, plus unique social happenings.
-However, if you want to see local area Mac events happen, tell me to add you to our mailing list, please.
-And if you want to exhibit an Apple or Mac-related product? tell me!
-(Also on hold due to the economy/price of gas, and now my travels.)
+However, I put this Mac event on hold due to the economy/price of gas, and now my travels.

 Next Speaking Gigs: